JJLongoria/aura-helper-CLI/README.md

 ### **Options**:

     -r | --root <path/to/project/root>                                  Path to project root.
 By default is your current folder.
     -s | --sort-order <sortOrder>                                       Sort order for the XML elements when compress XML files.
 By default, the elements are sorted with simple XML elements first.
 Values: simpleFirst, complexFirst, alphabetAsc, alphabetDesc
     -a | --all                                                          Compress all XML files with support compression in your project.
-    -d | --directory <path/to/directory>            Compress XML Files from specific directory.
+    -d | --directory <path/to/directory> [, <path/to/directory>...]
+Compress XML Files from specific directory or directories separated by commas.
 This options does not take effect if you choose compress all.
-    -f | --file <path/to/file>                      Compress the specified XML file.
+    -f | --file <path/to/file> [, <path/to/file>...]
+Compress the specified XML file or files separated by commas.
 This options does not take effect if you choose compress directory or all.
     -p | --progress <format>                                            Option for report the command progress.
 Available formats: plaintext, json
     -b | --beautify                                                     Option for draw the output with colors.
-Green for Successfull, Blue for progress, Yellow for Warnings and Red for
+Green for Successfull, Blue for progress, Yellow for Warnings and Red for Errors.
-                                                    Errors.
 Only recomended for work with terminals (CMD, Bash, Power Shell...).

 ### **Examples**: